jollytoad/deno_http_fns/packages/host-bun-local/README.md

 - Provides a fallback response (404 Not Found), if the handler 'skips' (ie. returns `null`), as is the convention in `@http` routing functions (eg.
   `cascade`).

+## Polyfills

+Bun doesn't yet support [URLPattern](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern), so you may need to include the [polyfill](https://www.npmjs.com/package/urlpattern-polyfill) if you make use of any `@http` functions that use it, `byPattern()` for example.

 ## Secure development server